 - Why Print?Free file-sharing is available on campus through Blackboard and SharePoint, or publicly available services such as GoogleDocs or Dropbox.

 - Why Drive or Fly?
-Rather than polluting the planet and wasting fuel, money, and time to get everyone in the same room, consider holding virtual meetings and classes through Teleconference, Videoconference, or the newly available Blackboard Collaborate platform (free to UofL employees!) to avoid the trip all together!
+Rather than polluting the planet and wasting fuel, money, and time to get everyone in the same room, consider holding virtual meetings and classes through Videoconference, Teleconference, Microsoft Teams, or Blackboard Collaborate to avoid the trip all together!
+With these virtual meeting tools that are free to everyone at UofL, you can easily communicate with colleagues within or outside of the university through web conferencing, share video, audio, and applications, give web tours, or use the electronic whiteboard.

 - TheBlackboard Collaborate platform is free to UofL faculty and staff.
 Very similar to WebEx or GoToMeeting, it is a virtual classroom environment that allows people to connect remotely instead of face-to-face.
 Collaborate allows meeting holders to share electronic whiteboards, video, audio, and PowerPoint, while also allowing digital file sharing (instead of paper).
 This tool is great for remote class sessions, virtual staff meetings, and interdepartmental meetings.
 Collaborate allows you to do anything you would in a face-to-face meeting, barring smelling, touching, and eating!
 To leanr more about Collaborate, check out this help documentation.
 24/7 support is also available at 1.877.382.2293 or within a help portal.
 As one example of the potential savings, Southern Cross University reduced 6.1 tons of greenhouse gases through Collaborate, not to mention savings in gas, and commute time.
 For questions or an on-campus demonstration, contact email@example.com.